seanmcpherson/SAR/docs/source/single_node.rst

 ..

 SAR uses class named :class:`sar.PointerTensor`, which inherits from ``torch.Tensor`` in order to keep track of features and all of the tensors calculated during an epoch (mechanism needed to properly save every tensor on the disk). ``GraphShardManager`` stores those tensors in two lists called ``pointer_list`` and ``linked_list``.
-Both lists must be cleand at the end of each epoch.
+Both lists must be cleaned at the end of each epoch.
 You should use :func:`remove_files` function of ``PartitionDataManager`` class to clear the disk from all of the saved files, at the end of each epoch.
 During single-node training every function performing collective communications must be passed ``precall_func`` and ``callback_func``, which are responsible for saving and loading data from disk.
 As you can see, since the ``GraphShardManager`` object is already created, script is using its :func:`pause_process` and :func:`resume_process` functions as precall_func and callback_func.